OctopusSolutionsEngineering/OctoFxFrontend/README.md

 # OctoFX Front End

-Modern implementation of the Octo FX demo project.
+Octo Foreign Exchange Trading Front End.
+This is a Modern implementation of the Octo FX demo project.
 This is a modern web app built with multiple technologie.
 Simple NodeJS front end using HTMLX and a handful of microservices built in different languages (C#, NodeJS+TypeScript, Go) combined with simple cloud databases.

 ## Features

-OctoFX enablements teams to conver.
+OctoFX enablements teams to ...

 * Conversion